conan-io/conan-center-index/docs/adding_packages/dependencies.md

 #### Adding Version Ranges

-You might also see version ranges in some PR by CCI maintainers.
+You might also see version ranges being added in pull requests by Conan maintainers, that are not in the list above.
+These are being introduced on a case-by-case basis, and are being rolled out in phases to ensure that they do not cause problems to users.
+Note that version ranges can only be used for libraries and tools that have strong compatibility guarantees - and may not be suitable in all cases.

-These are being done on a case-by-case basis, and are being rolled out in phases to ensure that they do not cause problems to users.
 Please do not open PRs that exclusively add version ranges to dependencies, unless they are solving current conflicts, in which case we welcome them and they will be prioritized.

 ## Handling "internal" dependencies